Cycle Insurance

 CyclePlan offers European and worldwide cover, including bike hire and breakdown assistance.
 It covers theft and accidents, and covers both holiday and commuter cycling.
 They also offer a best-price guarantee on similar policies elsewhere.

-If you are a member of a cycling organisation such as CTC or London Cycling Campaign, check the policies offered under the umbrella of those organisations.
+If you are a member of a cycling organisation such as Cycling UK or the London Cycling Campaign, check also what cover you get with membership.

 For residents of France: